KMHSTG/Shmup-Patches/README.md

-# **KMH's Shmup Improvement Patches**
+# **KMH's Shmup Patches**

 This is an alphabetically sorted list of all the patches I have made so far, along with a short description of their purpose.
-More information and patching instructions can be found on the respective pages.
+More information and patching instructions can be found on the respective pages, by following the links below.

 &nbsp; &nbsp;
 -----